 It’s frightening to see how it’s impacting everyone perhaps even hurting your sleep, focus at work, or interfering with your role within the family or your social life.

-- You may be tired of going around in circles.
+- You may be tired of going around in circles even in recovery.
 You’ve been through a lot and deserve help too.

-- Perhaps the current addiction treatment system has left you frustrated.
-Or judged.
-Or confused.
+- Perhaps the current addiction treatment system has left you frustrated, judged, or confused.

-- That makes sense.
-It can be challenging learning to navigate these tricky waters.
+- It can be challenging learning to navigate these tricky waters.

 Although I hope you recognize you need and deserve support and tools too you should know that research demonstrates that family involvement in treatment equates to higher rates of success for the person with an alcohol or drug problem who may have a substance use disorder.

 So while I hope you’ll seek help for yourself, know that your participation in counseling can also positively and substantively influence and help your loved one too.

 I work with many brave, courageous, and resilient spouses, siblings, parents, (see blog on Parents of Addicted Children) partners, and adult children concerned about or impacted by a loved one’s use of alcohol or any type of addiction or who are now in early or later stages of recovery.

 If you are unsure where to turn, I can help.